d3soxyephedrine/Tgbotcogvideo/replit.md

 3. Credit balance check for non-command messages (blocks if credits = 0)
 4. Message routing to LLM provider based on configuration
 5. Response generation with system prompt injection
-6. **Output security scanning** to detect and sanitize leaked system prompt content
-7. Credit deduction and Transaction record creation (1 credit per message)
+6. Credit deduction and Transaction record creation (1 credit per message)
-8. Message and response persistence to database (optional - skipped if database unavailable)
+7. Message and response persistence to database (optional - skipped if database unavailable)
-9. Response delivery to Telegram with chunking for messages >4000 characters
+8. Response delivery to Telegram with chunking for messages >4000 characters
-10. Error handling ensures bot continues functioning even if database operations fail
+9. Error handling ensures bot continues functioning even if database operations fail

 ### Keepalive Mechanism
 - **Purpose**: Prevents hosting platform from sleeping due to inactivity